PDC-support/hpc-intro-retired/_episodes/07-modules.md

 keypoints:
   - "Environment modules modify your environment and give you access to executables, libraries, etc."
+  - "SNIC environment variables provide shortcuts to your AFS and Lustre directories."
 ---

 On a HPC system, no software is loaded by default.
 If we want to use a software package,